-It's worth noting that Valladolid City Council is already co-financing the URBAN GreenUP interventions in an approximately 10%.
+It's worth noting that Valladolid City Council is already co-financing the URBAN GreenUP interventions by 10%.
 This was signed in the Grant Agreement.

-Finally, in those interventions in which the private sector is taking part, there are considering the co-financing of those external private stakeholders.
+Finally, in those interventions in which the private sector is taking part, Valladolid City Council is considering the co-financing of those external private stakeholders.